 Academic Services

 In order to meet the needs of students as 21st-century learners, it is important that we think strategically to create opportunities for their success.
 To those ends, our job in the Academic Services office is to ensure that the instructional program for the district is aligned to ensure success for all students.
-This framework, rooted in current research and best practice, is designed to guide the work that is taking place throughout GLPS.
+This framework, rooted in current research and best practices, is designed to guide work taking place throughout GLPS.

 Outer Circles – Safe & Supportive Environment and Teacher Collaboration